philastrophist/philastrophist.github.io.source/_projects/CANDID.md

     distribution.
 Moreover, the size of the uncertainty distribution frequently changes across the parameter space.
-In the fitting of simple models, heteroscedasticity is incorporated naturally with the addition of a $$\chi^2$$-like term into the likelihood. currently incorporates unequal uncertainties easily by bootstrapping the models with resampled measurements.
+In the fitting of simple models, heteroscedasticity is incorporated naturally with the addition of a $$\chi^2$$-like term into the likelihood.
+Extreme Deconvolution handles heteroscedasticity.

 2.  **Non-Gaussianity**